rclupoiu/meshgraphnets/README.md

 # meshgraphnets
-Meshgraphnets Implementation in PyG for CS224W
+[MeshGraphNets](https://arxiv.org/abs/2010.03409) Implementation in PyG for CS224W

 This codebase is intended for running on computer clusters or servers.
 The executed code can also be accessd in a [notebook](https://colab.research.google.com/drive/1mZAWP6k9R0DE5NxPzF8yL2HpIUG3aoDC?usp=sharing).